 MCSO representatives in attendance at public meetings encourage questions, comments and concerns in order to create dialogue between the community and MCSO.
-Complaints, concerns and suggestions are tracked by COD personnel utilizing a form developed with input from the Monitor.
+Complaints, concerns and suggestions are tracked by COrD personnel utilizing a form developed with input from the Monitor.
+Complaint/Comments forms are routinely promoted to document any concerns or complaints by those who choose not to publicly speak.